Emma SpillaneEnhanced Midwifery Care MSc

 My plans for my future career once I have completed the course will be to pursue a consultant midwife pathway.
 I will also go on to complete my PhD which is not something I thought I would ever be able to do prior to undertaking this course.
 City, University of London and those who have taught and guided me through the course have instilled confidence and a keen interest in research to make me want to pursue this further after completion of my current course.

-My advice to those thinking about studying on the Advanced Practice in Midwifery course is to ensure you give yourself the time and commit fully to the course, so you get the most out of it.
+My advice to those thinking about studying on the Enhanced Midwifery Care course is to ensure you give yourself the time and commit fully to the course, so you get the most out of it.
 You will make some excellent friendships along the way and it will be a wonderful learning journey for you, it will enlighten you and make you critically view the systems in both a positive and career changing way.
 I would highly recommend the course from the learning and modules offered but also from the support given throughout to help you achieve the best you can.